 For a professional property appraisal of your property, please get in touch with us:

 - Phone: +49 30 41 71 72 74

 - Address Pappelallee 11, 10437 Berlin

 Note and disclaimer: The above-displayed Berlin price map, berlin property prices graph and all the information about prices of properties are not contractual neither binding.
 It’s subjective information that reflects our estimates of house prices in Berlin.
-We do not accept any liability for the accuracy or completeness of any information.
+We do not accept any liability for the update, accuracy or completeness of any information.
 Error and outdated information can be expected.
 Please note that every area has important disparities in property market pricing.
 In this view, within a single area, apartment prices in Berlin can vary significantly based on criteria such as the status (vacant or tenanted), the yield, the year of construction and the micro location for which home buyers give a high importance.